 Community presence in Australia

 People-to-people links between Australia and Europe are deep and longstanding.
-Nearly 70 per cent of Australians have European ancestry.
-Almost 30,000 new European migrants arrive annually and over 1.3 million Europeans visit Australia and 1 million Australians travel to Europe each year.
+Around 70 per cent of Australians have European ancestry.
+Almost 30,000 new European migrants arrive annually.
+In 2017 over 1.6 million Europeans visited Australia and over 1.7 million Australians visited Europe.
+Over 45,000 students from the EU studied in Australia in 2017.
 The great sacrifices made by Australians during two world wars in Europe are an integral part of our national history and identity and represent a strong Australian contribution to Europe's evolution over the past century.

 Bilateral trade and investment relationship